 Add the light bulb as specified by the recessed light's instructions.

-Installing a light bulb not rated for the recessed light can be a fire hazard.
+Installing a light bulb that is too large and not rated for the recessed light can be a fire hazard.

 Wire the Circuit to the Service Panel